ryan-roemer/loose-bits/_posts/2012-09-30-responsive-web-design-twitter-bootstrap.md

 ## Bootstrap

-Twitter's [Bootstrap][bootstrap] libraries is one of the most popular front-end frameworks, with an amazing adoption rate by various web sites, from small to large.
+Twitter's [Bootstrap][bootstrap] library is one of the most popular front-end frameworks, with an amazing adoption rate by various web sites, from small to large.
 Bootstrap provides: